xxxDKGxxx/rust-labs/rustabase/README.md

 In this example, the first `SELECT` query will return only the employee with `EmployeeId=1`, because 25 > 21, while for the second, 19 > 21 is false.

 In the actual Rust implementation, `ColumnOperatorFilter` delegates the comparison to `ValueOperatorFilter`, retrieving the value from the second column for each record and performing the comparison with the first column.
 This ensures consistency with other filters and data type handling.

-This feature extends filtering capabilities, enabling more complex data analyses without the need for preliminary processing or adding additional computed columns.

 ## Favourite module